eharrow/eharrow.github.io/_posts/2018-06-22-adding-GPG-key-to-sign-git-commits-with-github-and-keybase.md

 title: Adding GPG Key to Sign Git Commits with Github and Keybase
 category: crypto git
 ---
-If you wanted or needed to see a verified label against a git commit e.g.
+If you wanted or needed to see a verified label against your git commit e.g.

 <img src="/public/gpg-verified-commit.png" class="img-fluid">

 then you need to add your gpg public key to your github account.
-There are two parts to the process 1) get and export your public key to Github and 2) set up git to sign your commits with your private key.
+There are two parts to the process:
+1. get and export your public key to Github.
+2. set up git to sign your commits with your private key.

 ## Get, Export and Set Your Public Key
 If you don't have a GPG key pair then consider [FSF's email self defence guide](https://emailselfdefense.fsf.org/en/) which is easy to follow and explains what and why pretty comprehensively.